KQFoo/real-time-weather-web/notes.md

 # Functional requirements and notes

 Name: FASTJOB.COM
-Definition: An optimized job finder that combines all specific job lists from all selected platforms into one platform
+Definition: A job board aggregator that combines all specific job lists from all selected platforms into one platform

 Target user: Students, Fresh graduates
 User motivation: Finding jobs